josecaos/caosbox/README.md

 #### The idea is:
  -Improvising;
 	 - By changing ##the library arguments in CaosBox_liveCodePad-default.scd file you can route and give shape to the signal.
-Sequence, mix and automate in the GUI, Each percussion sequence step act as one independent node in server memory, this box was made for LiveCoding.  }:]
+Sequence, mix and automate in the GUI, Each percussion function on the GUI sequencer acts as one independent node in server memory, this box was made for LiveCoding. }:]

 ### Instructions:
 ##